paulejarvis/Playbook/README.md

 * Within Playbook's "Review" interface
 * Export to flowchart such as Visio or Graphviz
 * Artifacts such as a risk register

-### What is the Playbook data model?

-Playbook models the people, processes, and technologies, powering the organization as objects in a graph database.
-Objects have properties and are connected to each other via relationships (which also have properties describing the relationship).
-The [Playbook Ontology](https://github.com/paulejarvis/Playbook/blob/master/Data%20Structure%20and%20Ontology/Playbook%20Ontology.md) describes the data model in further detail.

 ## Playbook pricing